Roche/gitlab-configuration-as-code/README.md

 # GitLab Configuration as Code (*GCasC*)

-Manage GitLab configuration as code to make it easily manageable, traceable and reproducible.
+Manage GitLab configuration as code to make it easily manageable, traceable and reproducible.x

 ### Table of Contents